Video on demand: System requirements

+Rollout at scale

 VOD services are now available in all parts of the United States, which has the highest global take-up rate of VOD.
 In 2010, 80% of American Internet users had watched video online, and 42% of mobile users who downloaded video preferred apps to a normal browser.
 Streaming VOD systems are available on desktop and mobile platforms from cable providers (in tandem with cable modem technology).
 They use the large downstream bandwidth present on their cable systems to deliver movies and television shows to end-users.
 These viewers can typically pause, fast-forward, and rewind VOD movies due to the low latency and random-access nature of cable technology.
 The large distribution of a single signal makes streaming VOD impractical for most satellite television systems.
 Both EchoStar/Dish Network and DirecTV offer VOD programming to PVR-owning subscribers of their satellite TV service.
 In Demand is a cable VOD service that also offers pay-per-view.
 Once the programs have been downloaded onto a user's PVR, he or she can watch, play, pause, and seek at their convenience.
 VOD is also common in expensive hotels.

 According to the European Audiovisual Observatory, 142 paying VOD services were operational in Europe at the end of 2006.
 The number increased to 650 by 2009.
 At the 2010 Consumer Electronics Show in Las Vegas, Nevada, Sezmi CEO Buno Pati and president Phil Wiser showed a set-top box with a one-terabyte hard drive that could be used for video-on-demand services previously offered through cable television and broadband.
 A movie, for example, could be sent out once using a broadcast signal rather than numerous times over cable or fiber-optic lines, and this would not involve the expense of adding many miles of lines.
 Sezmi planned to lease part of the broadcast spectrum to offer a subscription service that National Association of Broadcasters President Gordon H. Smith said would provide a superior picture to that of cable or satellite at a lower cost.

+Commercial viability

 Developing VOD requires extensive negotiations to identify a financial model that would serve both content creators and cable providers while providing desirable content for viewers at an acceptable price point.
 Key factors identified for determining the economic viability of the VOD model include VOD movie buy-rates and setting Hollywood and cable operator revenue splits.
 Cable providers offered VOD as part of digital subscription packages, which by 2005 primarily allowed cable subscribers to only access an on-demand version of the content that was already provided in the linear traditional broadcasting distribution.
 These on-demand packages sometimes include extras and bonus footage in addition to the regular content.